 - You could have to pay personal injury liability for medical expenses, lost wages, and other damages if the person or people in the other vehicle were injured.

-An experienced traffic attorney will work to prevent your insurance company from penalizing you as much as possible and mitigate the “double whammy” of the insurance rate hike and the cost of the ticket.
+An experienced New Orleans traffic attorney will work to prevent your insurance company from penalizing you as much as possible and mitigate the “double whammy” of the insurance rate hike and the cost of the ticket.
 In addition, if you were injured in the accident you may be able to make a personal injury claim.

 In order to make your case about an accident ticket, you must provide the following, even if you do not believe you were at fault: